FREQUENTLY ASKED QUESTIONS

 Please know that just like when you go to a restaurant, mistakes by the chef or servers or cross-contamination could happen.
 If this is a concern for you, then this trip might not be for you.

-This is very hard for hotels and restaurants to do, especially for just one person.
-Our trips meals are often quite “gourmet” where we try to incorporate the traditional local cuisine of the countries and regions we visit, which might include lots of olive oil in Italy or lots of vegan cheeses in France.
-We might have SOS free trips in the future so keep an eye out for that!
+This is very hard for hotels and restaurants to do on our ‘normal vegan’ tours, especially for just one person.
+Our trip meals are often quite “gourmet,” where we try to incorporate the traditional local cuisine of the countries and regions we visit, which might include lots of olive oil in Italy, coconut milk in Thailand, or lots of vegan cheeses in France.
+While we cannot accommodate WFPB SOS-Free on our regular vegan trips, we have introduced WFPB SOS-Free trips to our lineup.
+If you prefer to eat this way consistently for any reason and are not in the position to ‘indulge’ for your holiday, you should consider joining these trips.
+Keep an eye out for more WFPB SOS-free trips in the future!

 What is your approach to food?